duthied/Free-Friendika/doc/BBCode.md

 ## Abstract for longer posts

-If you want to spread your post to several third party networks you can have the problem that these networks have a length limitation like on Twitter.
+If you want to spread your post to several third party networks you may have the problem that these networks have a length limitation like on Twitter.

-Friendica is using a semi intelligent mechanism to generate a fitting abstract.
+Friendica uses a semi-intelligent mechanism to generate a fitting abstract.
-But it can be interesting to define a custom abstract that will only be displayed on the external network.
+But it can be useful to define a custom abstract that will only be displayed on the external network.
 This is done with the [abstract]-element.
 <table class="bbcodes">
 <tr>